|OVERVIEW||1. ORGANIZE||2. CLEAN||3. DESCRIBE||4. UPLOAD||5. CITE|

 The data package(s) may be being created to go with a published paper or a student’s thesis.
-These datasets are not expected to have data values added later on.
-Very often, these data packages will be archived only once.
-Sometimes metadata might be enhanced later, but it is less likely that the data entities themselves will be changed.
+These datasets are not expected to have data values added later on and will be archived only once.
+Later enhancements of the metadata are possible.

 Data collection is ongoing

-Many data collection projects are ongoing, e.g., an LTER site has many ongoing data collections from several scientific domains.
-LTREB sites also generally have ongoing funding, and so data additions are expected.
+Many data collection projects are ongoing and so data additions are expected.
 Field stations may have an ongoing meteorological station or a regularly-collected organism survey (e.g., for birds).
-For ongoing data, the submitter expects to be revisiting the data package and adding new data in the future.